-Line Type
+Line Types

 The line types feature allows you to change the line along which your text flows.
-With some of the line types, additional line manipulation will be required to see the full effect and potential of the line type.
+With some of the line types, additional line manipulation will be require to see the full effect and potential of the line type.

 To select a line type, click on the drop-down menu and choose your desired type.
+The options follow.